badi361/Cub3D/README.md

 # Cub3D
 This is a raycasting project built in C using the Minilibx library.
 It renders a 3D environment similar to Wolfenstein 3D.

-Installation
+# Installation
 # clone this repository
 $ git clone https://github.com/csalihburak/Cub3d

 # compile all the files
 $ make

-# run the program
+# Run the program
 $ ./cub3D maps/map1.cub

 # How to Play
-Use the WASD keys to move around
+$ Use the WASD keys to move around
-The arrow keys control the direction you are facing
+$ The arrow keys control the direction you are facing

 # Technologies Used
-C
+$ C
-Minilibx for graphics
+$ Minilibx for graphics

 # Features
-Raycasting to render 3D environments
+$ Raycasting to render 3D environments
-Texture mapping
+$ Texture mapping
-Collision detection
+$ Collision detection
-Dynamic lighting
+$ Dynamic lighting